foxmask/django-th-ansible/README.rst

 last step
 =========

-change "Dummy" in all the templates
+change the string "Dummy" in all the templates